-Stockholm, Sweden, March 14, 2019 – Over 4,700 heads of state, ministers, business leaders and senior UN officials are meeting in Nairobi, Kenya.
-All to therefore help move the global societies towards greater sustainability.
-As a result, Bluewater, a leader in water technology and solutions for homes, businesses and public distribution had something to say.
+Stockholm, Sweden, March 14, 2019 – Over 4,700 heads of state, ministers, business leaders and senior United Nations (UN) officials are meeting in Nairobi, Kenya.
+All to therefore help move the global societies towards greater and sustainable economies.
+As a result, Bluewater, a leader in water technology is there.
+For they also have solutions for homes, businesses and public distribution had something to say.

 Furthermore, he says bold decisions are needed.
 Needed to turn words into action.
 Thereby on a wide list of sustainability issues.